kantivekariya/credit_card_angular_material/README.md

  ],
  ```
 ## Functionality overview
+1) if user eneter any card details automatically detect card type.
-1)all required validaion in card
+2) all required validation in card details.

 ## Some screenshot